Murder of Tupac Shakur: Perpetrator

-Arrest and trial of Duane Davis
+On June 17, 2019, Davis released and promoted his memoir Compton Street Legend, co-written by Yusuf Jah, directly implicating himself as having engineered the murder, including describing his presence in the Cadillac during the attack.
+The book also claims that Sean Combs ordered the hit.
+Davis has maintained his innocence, saying the account of the shooting in the book is fictionalized and attributing its contents to others.

-On July 18, 2023, the Las Vegas Police Department executed a search warrant in connection with Shakur's murder.
+On July 18, 2023, the LVMPD executed a search warrant in connection with Shakur's murder.
 The search was conducted in a home in Henderson, Nevada, and it was stated that the search was connected to the investigation into Shakur's death.
-It was later revealed that the home belonged to the wife of Duane "Keefe D" Davis.
-Davis was subsequently arrested in connection with Tupac's murder on the morning of September 29, 2023.
+It was later revealed that the home belonged to Davis's wife.
+Davis was subsequently arrested in connection with Shakur's murder on the morning of September 29, 2023.
 He was held without bail and charged with murder.
 He pleaded not guilty on November 2, 2023, in Las Vegas.
+Although the offense of murder carries the death penalty under Nevada state law, the prosecution confirmed they would not seek the death penalty for Davis, making life imprisonment the maximum possible sentence in Davis's case.

-On November 7, 2023, Judge Carli Kierny for the Clark County District Court scheduled for Davis' trial to begin on June 3, 2024.
+On November 7, 2023, Judge Carli Kierny for the Clark County District Court scheduled for Davis's trial to begin on June 3, 2024.
 On January 9, 2024, during a court status check, Davis was granted $750,000 bail and allowed house arrest.
-A second status check was held on February 20, 2024, during which it was agreed that Davis' trial would be delayed to November 4, 2024.
-Despite being granted bail and house arrest, Davis remains incarcerated at the Clark County Detention Center.
+A second status check was held on February 20, 2024, during which it was agreed that Davis's trial would be delayed to November 4, 2024.
+Despite being granted bail and house arrest, Davis remained jailed at the Clark County Detention Center.
+In June 2024, an entertainment manager called Wack 100, tried to post Davis's bail via a Zoom call but was ultimately refused by judge Carli Kierny.
+Wack 100 said he paid $112,500 out of the $750,000 bail and the money came from his business.
+Prosecutors said Wack 100 wanted to record interviews with Davis after his release and profit off of the case.
+They provided evidence where Wack 100 admitted to the exact plan in a Vlad TV interview which caused the judge to refuse to Davis’s release.